 Now, I can better experience all emotions (fear, hatred, greed, delusion, attachment, guilt, grief, jealousy, elation, compassion, sympathetic joy and equanimity).
 Relationships with my friends, coworkers, loved ones and family are more authentic and alive.

 I regularly attend Jonathan Foust’s Monday night dharma talk in Arlington and Tara Brach’s Wednesday dharma talk in Bethesda.
 I co-facilitate Jonathan’s post talk Discussion Group (aka Mindful Dialogue).
 I attend Adam Silcott’s Sunday morning meditation class in Frederick.
 I co-host a KM (Kalyana Mitta) Group in Frederick.
-I have taken advanced courses with Tara and Jack Kornfied.
 I have attended day long workshops taught by Tara, Jonathan, Hugh Byrne, Sharon Salzburg and Stan Eisenstein.
-I am also a huge fan of Dharma Punx Josh Korda, and I also like Andrea Fella and Jill Shepherd.
+My guiding dharma teachers that I follow are Tara Brach, Jonathan Foust, Joseph Goldstein, Oren Jay Sofer, Josh Korda, and Jill Shepherd.